On Call Magazine, May/June 2006

 Ways to Learn More:

-Surgery Choices for Women with Early Stage Breast Cancer is published by the U.S. Department of Health and Human Services, National Institutes of Health, and the National Cancer Institute’s Office of Education and Special Initiatives/Patient, Family & Survivor Education Program.
-It is available online at http://www.cancer.gov/cancertopics/breast-cancer-surgery-choices.[sc:article-footer]
+Surgery Choices for Women with Early Stage Breast Cancer was published by the U.S. Department of Health and Human Services, National Institutes of Health, and the National Cancer Institute’s Office of Education and Special Initiatives/Patient, Family & Survivor Education Program.
+This resource is no longer available.[sc:article-footer]